yuwei-wu/DoubleDescription/README.md

 # kr_demo_planner
-This is the example usage of the f250 pipeline
+This is the example usage of falcon4 pipeline